shaunechua/housing_prices/README.md

 ## Data preprocessing and Feature Engineering

-Based on our EDA, we will:
+Based on our EDA, we:
 - Log-transformed skewed numeric variables
 - Standardised continuous predictors
 - Added polynomial & interaction terms for linear models